【Learning points】

 II.Surgical Overview:

 Arteriovenous fistula (AVF) surgery is done by a cardiothoracic surgeon to create an access that is made by joining an artery and vein in your arm.
 This procedure increases blood flow and dilate the veins.
 Typically, surgery is performed on the non-dominant arm (usually the left hand).
-Refer to the anatomical diagram of the arteriovenous fistula (Figure 1).
+Refer to the anatomical diagram of the arteriovenous fistula.

 III.
 Preoperative Care for Arteriovenous Fistula Surgery: